 Ilse Broeders gives a sneak preview of the COVID data

 More than twenty-five questionnaires and counting

 Digital questionnaires were sent out weekly and later bi-weekly and monthly.
 The first two questionnaires contain “baseline” questions to obtain important current basic characteristics of all respondents.
 All follow-up questionnaires contain a basic set of questions, complemented with a set of variable additional questions.
 Subsequenty several 'special' questionnaires were send out where new topics were added about e.g. corona adjustments policies, work, holidays and resilience.

-In 2021 we temporarily offer our COVID-data for a special fee of € 2.900,- ex VAT for COVID related research proposals.
+In 2021 and 2022 we temporarily offer our COVID-data for a special fee of € 2.900,- ex VAT for COVID related research proposals.